FascinatedBox/lily/site/exception_type.markdown

-exception
+Exception
 =========

-The exception type represents the most basic kind of type that can be raised.
-Unlike other builtin classes, it can be inherited from.
+The Exception type represents the most basic kind of type that can be raised.
+Unlike most other builtin classes, it can be inherited from.

 # Operations